adamk72/BuildALambdaTextAdventure/README.md

 ### Doc/Blog Todos

 - [] Go over `mapM` and `mapM_` in context of reading from a file directory and printing out the file names: `listDirectory storyDirectory >>= mapM_ putStrLn`.
 See Listing 22.3 in the GPWH book.
+- []  Todo: blog post on guard: guard :: Alternative f => Bool -> f ()
+- [] (<|>) is the alternative operator from the Alternative typeclass in Haskell.
+For Maybe values, it acts like an "or" operation - it returns the first Just value it finds, or Nothing if both options are Nothing.

 ### Coding Todos